the "bone-breaking fever" is also spreading in Europa-breaking latest news - Breaking Latest News

 The situation in Italy

-In Italy dozens of cases of Dengue are reported every year, but in general these are infections contracted abroad: they affect travelers returning from Latin America, South East Asia and Africa, where this endemic infection (but not even United States, especially the southern states).
-In the latest report by Epicenter referring to 2022 there are 114 confirmed cases of Dengue in Italy (all associated with travel abroad and no deaths.
-It is true that the virus generally transmitted by the Aedes aegypti mosquito, which does not exist in Italy (in Europe it is present only on the island of Madeira and in an area of the Black Sea).
-But, exceptionally, as probably happened in France, it could also be carried by another vector, its “cousin”, the Aedes albopictus (better known as “tiger mosquito”), even in our country.
+In Italy, dozens of cases of Dengue are reported every year, but in general these are infections contracted abroad: they affect travelers returning from Latin America, South East Asia and Africa, where this infection is endemic (but they are not even immune to it). the United States, especially the southern states).
+In the latest Epicentro report referring to 2022, there are 114 confirmed cases of Dengue in Italy (all associated with travel abroad and no deaths).
+It is true that the virus is generally transmitted by the Aedes aegypti mosquito, which is not present in Italy. is (in Europe it is present only in the island of Madeira and in an area of the Black Sea) But, exceptionally, as probably happened in France, it could also be carried by another vector, its “cousin”, the Aedes albopictus (better known as “tiger mosquito”), also widespread in our country.